 (ii) Dental Claims File Mapping to National Standard Formats – Appendix F-2

+(e) (i) Capitated Payments File Specifications – Appendix G-1

+(ii) Capitated Payments File Mapping to National Standard Formats – Appendix G-2

 3. Submission Requirements

 A. Registration/Contact and Enrollment Update.
 Each health care claims processor not excluded from submitting claims data under Section 2(A)(9)(a) shall complete a registration survey or update an existing one at https://mhdo.maine.gov/portal by February 28th of each year.
 It is the responsibility of the health care claims processor to amend, as needed, all company, contact and enrollment information.